 In crack the egg the “egg” sits in the middle of the trampoline with his or her knees pulled up to his or her chest, arms wrapped around the knees, and chin tucked down.
 The other participants jump around the “egg” until he or she “cracks” – they let go of their legs.
-The players trying to crack the egg cannot jump within a foot of where the egg is seated, nor can the touch the egg in any way.
-Once the egg cracks, it is then a new players turns to be the egg.
+The players trying to crack the egg cannot jump within a foot of where the egg is seated, nor can they touch the egg in any way.
+Once the egg cracks, it is then a new player turns to be the egg.

 Each person is allotted five lives.
-Being touched by the ball is a loss of a life.
+Being touched by the ball is a loss of life.
 If the ball falls off the trampoline (or on a net-enclosed trampoline, if it touches the net), all participants lose one life.
 You play until only one person has any lives left.

 To make this game more challenging, you can have several balls bouncing on the trampoline at once!

 In this game, each person acts as the bouncing ball.
 One person begins by standing in the middle of the trampoline and falling down directly on their bottom and bouncing.
 They bounce on their bottom on the middle of the trampoline without the use of their hands as many consecutive times as they are able.
-When they stop bouncing, then it is the next persons turn.
+When they stop bouncing, then it is the next person’s turn.
 That person tries to surpass the first person in how many times they can bounce on their bottom.
 This continues until someone can no longer surpass the person before them, at which point that person is out.
 Each person who cannot surpass the previous person is out, until only one person remains.
 This game is great for any number of participants, but a minimum of two.

 To make things a bit more exciting, you could play this with a sprinkler running underneath the trampoline on a hot, sunny day!

-In the game of Wild Boar, a game best played with a minimum or three people, one person is selected to be the wild boar.
+In the game of Wild Boar, a game best played with a minimum of three people, one person is selected to be the wild boar.
 This person is blindfolded.
 Everyone, including the wild boar, is standing on the trampoline at all times.
 No one is allowed to sit or crawl.
 The wild boar then must try to catch one of the other players by walking or jumping.
 If he or she is successful, they then must identify whom they have caught without removing their blindfold.
 When the wild boar is correct in identifying the person whom they have caught, the person captured is now the wild boar.
 If they are incorrect, the wild boar must release the person and try to tag someone again, repeating until they are able to properly identify their ensnared person.

-Due to the wild boar being blind folded, this game is best played on a trampoline with a safety net.
+Due to the wild boar being blindfolded, this game is best played on a trampoline with a safety net.

-Game of TRAMP
+Trampoline Game of TRAMP

 All the participants stay on the outskirts of the trampoline while one person performs a trick in the middle.
 The trick may be as easy or difficult as the person desires/ Each person must then take a turn repeating the trick.
 If they are incapable of repeating the trick, they then earn a “T.” Each subsequent inability to mimic a trick warrants them an “R” and then an “A” and then an “M” and then a “P.” As each person earns a “P” they are out.
 Whoever is left having not earned all the letters after everyone else has gotten out is the winner.